Georgia Commercial Tenant CAM Rights [2026 Guide]

 CAMAudit flags this under Rule 3 (Management Fee Overcharge) by totaling all management-related fee lines in the reconciliation and comparing the aggregate to the lease's stated cap.

 Georgia's older strip centers, many built in the 1980s and 1990s, need significant physical investment.
 Roof replacements, parking lot resurfacing, HVAC system upgrades, and facade renovation are real expenses that landlords face.
-These are also capital expenditures that most standard commercial leases expressly exclude from the CAM pool.
+But these are also capital expenditures that most standard commercial leases expressly exclude from the CAM pool.

 Setup: 3,500 SF retailer in a 75,000 SF Atlanta strip center in the Perimeter area.
 Lease signed 2021.
 Stated pro-rata share in lease: 4.7 percent.
 CAM management fee cap in lease: 6 percent of total CAM pool.